Pedro Gold Dredge

 It was assembled there, and operated until 1958.
 The following year it was disassembled,

-trucked to Chicken, and reassembled.
+trucked over the Alaska and Taylor Highway to Chicken and reassembled over a 3 month span.
 The dredge commenced operations on lower Chicken Creek in

-September and worked approximately five months every year thereafter until October 1967, when
+September of 1959 and worked approximately five months every year thereafter until October 1967, when

 it produced its final cleanup.